ShreyaPradhan07/WearKind/README.md

 ->Product Page: Clicking on any product redirects users to a dedicated page with detailed product information.

 ->Login/Signup: Secure user authentication for a personalized shopping experience.

+->Donation Page:In this website, users can fill in their necessary details along with information about the clothes they wish to donate.They can view and select from a list of nearby NGOs and directly donate their clothes through the platform.

 ->Shopping Cart: Displays selected items and the total cost, ensuring easy checkout.